 What should I, as a buyer, do to protect my flock and my neighbours' flocks?

-Always insist on a completed Sheep Health Statement from the vendor before you buy.
+Always insist on a completed Sheep Health Declaration from the vendor before you buy.

 If you know or believe that you do not have OJD infection on your property, then buy sheep are from a flock that is Sheep MAP accredited or has testing results recorded on the SHS indicating that the flock has had a negative abattoir 500 or negative PFC 350 in the last 2 years.
 As an added precaution, it would be advisable to only buy vaccinated sheep from these properties.